webix-hub/docs/data/desktop/richtext.md

 	- **labelWidth** (number) - sets the width of the label container.
 80 by default;
 	- **labelPosition** (string) - defines the label position relative to the input field.
 There are two possible values: "left" (the default one) and "top".
 - **value** (string) - the initial value for the RichText field.

+@seodescr:

+- See more information about Webix [html5 framework](https://webix.com) there.

+@metadescr: Learn the basics of the RichText widget usage.
+Use it to create neat and lightweight online WYSIWYG text editors with minimal effort.
+@doctitle: The RichText control documentation: overview and initialization.